yogeshmuddada/mongodb/README.md

 # Mongodb-Installation-in-Linux

-Here are the steps to install MongoDB on a Linux server, along with an explanation of each command:
+Here are the steps to install MongoDB on a Linux server:

 ---